spiral/docs/views/render.md

 # Views - Rendering Views
-In order to render view you must obtain an instance of `Spiral\Views\ViewsInterface`.
+To render view, you must obtain an instance of `Spiral\Views\ViewsInterface`.

 > The component is available via prototyped property `views`.

 ## Rendering
-To render view in controller or other service simply invoke `render` method of `ViewsInterface`.
+To render view in the controller or other service simply invoke the `render` method of `ViewsInterface`.
 The view name does not need to include extension or namespace (default to be used).

 ```php